Julissa Reynoso Pantaleón: Ambassador to Spain

 On July 27, 2021, President Joe Biden announced the nomination of Reynoso to be the United States ambassador to Spain and Andorra.
 Her nomination was sent to the Senate the following day.
 Hearings on her nomination were held before the Senate's Foreign Relations Committee on October 5, 2021.
 Her nomination was reported favorably by the committee on November 3, 2021.
 On December 18, 2021, her nomination was confirmed in the Senate by voice vote.
 Reynoso arrived in Spain on January 17, 2022.
 On February 2, 2022, she presented her credentials to King Felipe VI.

+Reynoso described Spain–United States relations as "more intense than ever before" during her tenure as ambassador, with tensions peaking in 2023 after two of her staffers were expelled from Spain for bribing National Intelligence Centre agents.
+She managed sharp foreign policy differences between the US and Spain on the Gaza War, with the USA providing weapons and support to Israel while Spain joined the South Africa's genocide case against Israel and formally recognized Palestine's statehood.
+In support of Israel, Reynoso unsuccessfully pushed for Spain to join a US military operation against a Yemeni blockade on shipments to Israel via the Red Sea.
+Prior to these crises, Reynoso had overseen significant expansion of geopolitical and military ties between the US and Spain, including a massive increase in the number of destroyers kept at the US naval base in Rota, increased US involvement in preventing migration across the Mediterranean Sea, and cooperation on the Ukraine War.

+Reynoso resigned as ambassador in July 2024 and rejoined her previous law firm Winston & Strawn.

 Recognition

 Reynoso was recognized in Crain's New York's 2017 "List of Leading Women Lawyers in NYC".

 She and her colleague Nicole Silver were recognized in Latinvex's 2017 ranking of "Latin America's Top 100 Female Lawyers."

 In 2017, Winston & Strawn was ranked as an international firm for its Latin America practice, of which Reynoso is a member, in the international arbitration category.

+In 2023, an honoree by the Carnegie Corporation of New York's Great Immigrant Award.